26 January, 2026

 No sooner

-The sacred is the presence within culture of what is alien to it, but at the same time the center around which it forms.
+The sacred is the presence within culture of what is alien to it, but at the same time constitutes the center around which culture forms.
 It is the gateway to paradise but also, at the same time, the gateway to hell, because it intimates within the human world the proximity of the nonhuman, of something, as Otto put it, at once awesome and awful.

 01 May, 2025